shaisachs/the-check/README.md

 Outside, the sound of snowmelt tapping onto a metal bucket offered a slow, rhythmic accompaniment.

-The diner hummed—a low, collective murmur of refrigerators, lights, and vents—as though it were listening in.
+The diner hummed - a low, collective murmur of refrigerators, lights, and vents - as though it were listening in.

 Frankie braced herself and shouldered the storage room door open.
 It resisted with the stubbornness of a place that had been neglected long enough to develop opinions.
 When it finally gave way, something inside shifted with a soft *shfff*, and a box slid out, thumping against her boot.